JonathanGrossmanITC/fullstack_html_css_basics/02_day_two.md

 Other display properties of the parent include `justify-content` and `align-items`.
 Used alone or in combination, you can position the interior elements within the flex container.
 For instance, you can center the interior elements either horizontally, vertically, or both.
 You also can position them all to the left, top, right, or bottom of the flex container.

 The `justify-content` property lets you position items along the main axis.
 The `align-items` property lets you position items along the cross axis.
-In the example above, the `x-axis` is the main axis and the `y-axis` is the cross axis.
+In the example above, the `x-axis` (horizontal) is the main axis and the `y-axis` (vertical) is the cross axis.
 To center the elements along the `x-axis`, use `justify-content: center`.
 To center the elements along the `y-axis`, use `align-items: center`.
 Modifying the CSS might look like this:

 ```css
 .buttons-wrapper {